Professor of Political Economy

 Advice and Feedback Hours:

 outside of term time - email to make an appointment

 Below is the full edit of Ben's video on France, Sarkozy, and the future of the Eurozone.

 Ben Clift is Professor of Political Economy.
 He studied at the University of Sheffield for a BA in French and Politics, and an MA in Political Economy.
 He received his PhD from the University of Sheffield in 2000.
 He joined the department in 2003 after holding posts at the University of Sheffield and Brunel University.
 He has held visiting research fellow positions at Sciences-Po, Paris and in the Department of Politics and International Relations at the University of Oxford.
-His latest book, The IMF and the Politics of Austerity in the Wake of the Global Financial Crisis has recently been published with Oxford University Press in 2018.
+His latest book, The IMF and the Politics of Austerity in the Wake of the Global Financial Crisis was published with Oxford University Press in 2018.
 A symposium about the book is published in Comparative European Politics.
 There is podcast interview with Ben about his book on the NewBooksNetwork.
 It was reviewed by Prof Tony Payne, and featured on these blogs: VoxEU; Progress in Political Economy ; PERC ; LSE European Politics ; OUPBlog ; Economic Sociology & Political Economy.